How to Cope with Artificial Intelligence

 We can no longer remain naive, social media means big business.
 Even if we focus just on this, (and take out of the equation its socio-political control), we should strive to become less susceptible to its influence and take back control.

-There are signs of hope, Sir David Attenborough broke a world record on Instagram, reaching 1 million followers in record time, which says a lot about where most people stand in terms of the environment, which is obviously not reflected in the political arena.
+There are signs of hope, Sir David Attenborough broke a world record on Instagram, reaching 1 million followers in record time, which says a lot about where most people stand in terms of the environment.
+Unfortunately, this is not reflected in the political arena.

 The future doesn’t have to be dark and we can actually take some steps to improve our life both online and offline.
 Feel free to adopt any of my tips to do so, or come up with your own way of dealing with it, one that feels right for you.